gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 The fission of uranium releases energy because the fission products have slightly less total mass than the original nucleus.
-The missing mass — tiny fractions of atomic mass units — is converted to energy via $$E = mc^2$$.
+The missing mass, tiny fractions of atomic mass units, is converted to energy via $$E = mc^2$$.

 The Sun burns via the same equation.